-Thank you for choosing Capital Health Plan ("CHP"), an affiliate of Blue Cross and Blue Shield of Florida, Inc. Capital Health Plan is a Florida-based Health Maintenance Organization ("HMO") providing comprehensive HMO-type coverage for groups.
-This Member Handbook will evidence the existence of the Employer Sponsored Plan and describe the rights and obligations which the Covered Person and Capital Health Plan have with respect to the coverage and/or benefits to be provided by Capital Health Plan.
+Thank you for choosing Capital Health Plan ("CHP").
+Capital Health Plan is a Florida- based Health Maintenance Organization ("HMO") providing comprehensive HMO-type coverage for groups.
+This Member Handbook will evidence the existence of the State of Florida group health plan and describe the rights and obligations which the Covered Person and Capital Health Plan have with respect to the coverage and/or benefits to be provided by Capital Health Plan.